SandraCastroPearson/BivRec/cran-comments.md

 ## Resubmission

-Examples modified to run under 5s.
+Examples were modified to run 5-10 seconds.
+Examples that take longer run time are wrapped in \dontrun{}.

 All NOTES have been fixed except one about possible spelling errors in the description.
 These are false positives for mispelled words and authors would like to keep as is.

 ## Test environments